Bubbles Are Ubiquitous, Bubbles Always Burst

 On the other end of the global asset teeter-totter, as shown in red below since 2005, short bets that the US dollar will continue to fall have never been more confident.

-With such rampant inflation euphoria, it is nearly impossible to imagine that these bubbles will burst-it was in 1929 too (see paper caption below)- and yet, they always do.
+With such rampant inflation euphoria, it is nearly impossible to imagine that these bubbles will burst-it was in 1929 too - and yet, they always do.

 It's pretty straightforward: We don't have to be mindless.
 Keeping our heads while the masses are losing theirs is necessary if we are to keep our principal, liquidity and investment optionality when the masses are losing theirs.
 Investment conditions have never been more treacherous.
 Those running with the bulls today have a high likelihood of being trampled, while those with investment discipline have a high likelihood of coming out ahead at the end of this historic cycle.
 These are the facts.
 Response choices are ours to make.